outworkers/phantom/README.md

 =====================================
 <a href="#table-of-contents">back to top</a>

-Phantom was developed at newzly as an in-house project.
-All Cassandra integration at newzly goes through com.websudos.phantom.
+Phantom was developed at websudos as an in-house project.
+All Cassandra integration at websudos goes through phantom.

 * Flavian Alexandru flavian@newzly.com(maintainer)
 * Tomasz Perek tomasz.perek@newzly.com